syelan34/dxbc2pica/README.md

 ## Planned Features:
 - Geometry shader support
-- Support for vs\_4_0/vs\_5_0
+- Support for vs\_4_0+ which use fairly different formatting
+- Generating SHBIN files directly instead of going through picasso
+- Fixing the testing suite

 ## Credits:
 - nightchild for pointing out how similar dx9 bytecode is to pica200 assembly
-- tgjones for Shader Playground which allowed me to compile HLSL on linux easily
+- tgjones for Shader Playground which allowed me to compile HLSL on linux more easily

 >[!NOTE]
 >The Microsoft `fxc` compiler outputs some extra info at the start of the file which should be removed before running the converter (or by using the /nologo option).